Is there a vaccine for the coronavirus?

 Upper respiratory symptoms like nasal congestion or sneezing are less common

 People who have a fever (>100.3F), cough or shortness of breath should stay home, put on a mask if available, and call their healthcare provider for advice.

 Students should call the UHS Nurse Advice Line at (510) 643-7197 for further guidance.

-People with milder, nonspecific symptoms such as nasal congestion or mild cough without fever should, as always, practice good hand hygiene and self-care, avoid close contact with other people, consider wearing a paper mask, and watch for worsening symptoms.
+People with milder, nonspecific symptoms such as nasal congestion or mild cough without fever should, as always, practice good hand hygiene and self-care, avoid close contact with other people, wear a mask, and watch for worsening symptoms.